Chicken Fettuccine Alfredo

 Feel free to add in additional veggies near the end if you prefer (frozen peas or broccoli are some of our favorite additions!).

-Can I use pasta other than fettuccine in this recipe?
+Can I use pasta other than fettuccine in this one pot pasta?

 No fettuccine?
 No problem!